AWaselnuk/AWaselnuk.github.io/milestones.md

 ---
 layout: default
-title: Bootstrapper Milestones
+title: Founder Milestones
 ---

 [back to articles](/)

-# Bootstrapper Milestones
+# Founder Milestones

-Bootstrapped founders hit many milestones on their journey towards a sustainable business.
+Founders hit many milestones on their journey towards a sustainable business.
 It's important to remember and celebrate them because the road is long and interesting.

 I'll keep track of my milestones here:

+- Oct.
+17, 2022 - First full work day on MUSE, a platform to create, play, and share mobile RPGs.
+- Oct.
+14, 2022 - Launched [The Oracle](https://swordandsource.ca/the-oracle-is-live-today/), a feature in Here Be Taverns that lets Game Masters generate artwork with Stable Diffusion.
+My beta testers had already burned through 4000 credits.
+The feature gets great user feedback and causes revenue to jump up.
+- Oct.
+4, 2022 - I have an epiphany: A complete vision for a product that could address my Core Problem and be commercially viable.
+I make the decision to pursue it full time after I launch The Oracle.
+- May 31, 2022 - Began work on a project with Meta as a product design consultant.
+This turns out to be a transformative project and team for my career.
 - May 16, 2022 - Moved to an advisory role for [LegendKeeper](https://www.legendkeeper.com/changes-to-the-lk-team/).
-- Aug 4, 2021 - Joined [LegendKeeper](https://legendkeeper.com) as a partner to help with growth.
+- Aug.
+4, 2021 - Joined [LegendKeeper](https://legendkeeper.com) as a partner to help with growth.
 - May 14, 2021 - Launched [The Quickstart Guide to Game Mastering](https://howtogm.guide)
 - May 6, 2021 - Made my first software sale.
 I sold a [Premium Pass for Here Be Taverns](https://www.herebetaverns.com/premium).
 - May 6, 2021 - Launched [Here Be Taverns Premium Pass](https://www.herebetaverns.com/premium) with the first premium generator – Factions.